coppermilk/esp32_wol_telegrambot/README.md

 For a quick and reliable way to turn on a computer from anywhere, without the need to forward broadcast packets or maintain local servers, a [Telegram bot on an ESP32.](https://github.com/coppermilk/esp32_wol_telegrambot)

 Key benefits:
-- Low power consumption
+- 🍃Low power consumption
-- No need for raspberry pi or equivalents
+- 📶Wireless
-- Don't need a clean IP
+- ❌💻No need for raspberry pi or equivalents
-- Wireless
+- ❌🕸️ Don't need a static IP

 To create such a bot, you need to use an ESP32 dev board, which can connect to a local network via Wi-Fi and consumes very little power — less than half a watt.